-If an employee earns more than the standard salary threshold ($47,474) but less than the HCE salary threshold ($134,004), then even if he or she passes the relaxed duties test for HCEs,
+If employees earns more than the standard salary threshold ($23,660) but less than the HCE salary threshold ($100,000), and if they do not meet the criteria of the standard duties test, then even if they pass the relaxed duties test for HCEs,

-you would need to raise his or her compensation to the HCE threshold to retain the exempt status, Labor Department guidance clarified.
+you would need to raise their compensation to the HCE threshold to retain their exempt status, Labor Department guidance clarified.
 Alternatively, you could reclassify the employee as nonexempt, which means that they would be entitled to receive overtime pay for all work hours beyond 40 in a workweek.

 Was this article useful?
 SHRM offers thousands of tools, templates and other exclusive member benefits, including compliance updates, sample policies, HR expert advice, education discounts, a growing online member community and much more.

 Join/Renew Now and let SHRM help you work smarter.

 You have successfully saved this page as a bookmark.

 Please confirm that you want to proceed with deleting bookmark.

 Please log in as a SHRM member before saving bookmarks.

 Your session has expired.
 Please log in again before saving bookmarks.